AdmiralCloud/bashHelper/checkSecurityHeaders/README.md

 # Run the script
 ```
-./checkHeaders domains.txt headers.txt
+./checkHeaders --domain_file domains.txt --header_file headers.txt [--output_file] [--awsProfile XXX] [--enableCF]
 ```

-*domains.txt* is a list of domains (each domain a new line) that should be checked, e.g.
+*domain_file* (defaults to domains.txt) is a text file with a list of domains (each domain a new line) that should be checked, e.g.
 ```
 app.admiralcloud.com
 api.admiralcloud.com
 ```

-*headers.txt* is a list of headers that should be checked.
+*header_file* (defaults to headers.txt) is a text file with a list of headers that should be checked.
 Each line represents a header and it's value (comma-separated).
 Make sure the file ends with a new line, otherwise the last header check will be omitted.

 Use ANY to check if a header is present at all, regardless of the value.
 Use NONE to check if a header is absent (expected).